red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 storagecluster.ocs.openshift.io/ocs-storagecluster patched
 ~~~

 Verify the `storagecluster` object has been updated.
+In the example below we go from 2 to 1 `storageDeviceSets`.

 ~~~
 $ oc get storagecluster -n openshift-storage -o json | jq '.items[0].spec.storageDeviceSets[0].count' 1
 ~~~

-### Take Note of Existing DeviceSets and OSDs
+### Take Note of Existing `storageDeviceSets` and OSDs
-Before you can proceed you have to identify the `DeviceSets` that are to be removed from
+Before you can proceed you have to identify the `storageDeviceSets` that are to be removed from
 your cluster.

 ~~~